gurch101/gurch101.github.io/posts/notes/ml.md

     return w, b, J_history #return final w,b and J history for graphing

+def zscore_normalize_features(X):
+  # avg of each column
+  mu = np.mean(X, axis=0)
+  # stddev of each column
+  sigma = np.std(X, axis=0)
+  X_norm = (X - mu) / sigma
+  return (X_norm, mu, sigma)

 # initialize parameters
 initial_w = np.zeros_like(w_init)
 initial_b = 0.
 # some gradient descent settings
 iterations = 1000
-alpha = 5.0e-7
+alpha = 1.0e-1
+X_norm, mu, sigma = zscore_normalize_Features(X_train)
 # run gradient descent
-w_final, b_final, J_hist = gradient_descent(X_train, y_train, initial_w, initial_b,
+w_final, b_final, J_hist = gradient_descent(X_norm, y_train, initial_w, initial_b,
                                                     compute_cost, compute_gradient,
                                                     alpha, iterations)

+# to predict new input, normalize the features
+x_house = np.array([1200,3,1,40])
+x_house_norm = (x_house - X_mu) / X_sigma
+x_house_predict = np.dor(x_house_norm, w_final) + b_final
 ```

 Normal equation can be used as an alternative to gradient descent for linear regression without iterations.
 It doesn't generalize to other learning algorithms and it can be slow for a large number of features.

 ##### Feature Scaling

 some inputs can take a large range of values, others a small range of values (ex sqft vs # of bedrooms).
 Large inputs will likely have small weights, small values will have larger weights.
-The contour plot of the cost function will be an oval signifying small changes in one dimension can have a large impact - takes longer to find a local minima.
+The contour plot of the cost function will be asymmetric signifying small changes in one dimension can have a large impact - takes longer to find a local minima.
 Scaling features to operate on a similar scale produces a contour plot that is more circular -> a more direct path to the minima can be found.

 can be scaled by input feature/max(feature across all rows)
 alt: mean normalization - (input feature - mean)/(max - min)
-alt: z-score normalization - (input feature - mean)/stddev
+alt: z-score normalization - (input feature - mean)/stddev.
+After z-score normalization, all features will have a mean of 0 and a standard deviation of 1.

 aim to get features roughly between -1 to 1.
 Only need to rescale features that are too large or too small.

 Feature scaling will improve the performance of gradient descent since it makes a more direct path to a minimum.

+### Feature Engineering

+Use intuition to design new features by transforming or combining original features.
+For example, for housing prices dataset that has lot frontage and depth as separate features, you can create a new feature to represent area.

 ### Decision Trees